Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study: Experiments

 \subsection{Overall Comparison}

-As stated in Section \ref{sec:space}, we widely consider a huge hypothesis space to discover the accuracy law.
+As stated in Section \ref{sec:space}, we consider a huge hypothesis space to explore the accuracy law.
 Here, we present the statistical test on each hypothesis.
 Additionally, to examine the effectiveness of our proposed window-wise complexity, we also include the statistical test on some variants.